chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

 run the following command

-> 📝 Please Note, This will instruct Docker to start a running container with the following petstore:latest image, forwarding port 8080 to the Spring Boot App running on 8080 (default Spring Boot Port).
+> 📝 Please Note, This will instruct Docker to start a running container with the following petstoreservice:latest image, forwarding port 8080 to the Spring Boot App running on 8080 (default Spring Boot Port).
 The PETSTORESERVICE_SERVER_PORT is one of several environment variables that we will introduce over the course of these guidas.

 ```docker run --rm --net petstorebridge --name petstoreservice -p 8081:8081 -e PETSTORESERVICE_SERVER_PORT=8081 -d petstoreservice:latest```